Eye disease heroEye disease hero

 Triangular white tissue (membrane)

-Causes astigmatism / vision loss in severe cases
+Causes astigmatism, and vision loss in severe cases